5 Common Webinar Mistakes and How to Avoid Them

 3. Toxic Slides

 Speaking of design.
 If you’re using slides during your webinar — and the vast majority of you are — make sure they, like your console, aren’t boring or toxic.
-What do we mean?
-Well, we mean slides that have too much text, slides that have fonts that are far too small and slides that more design elements in it than a reasonable person can process.
+What does this mean?
+Well, we mean slides that have too much text, slides that have fonts that are far too small and slides that have more design elements in it than a reasonable person can process.

 What’s the secret to detoxifying your webinar slides?
 Simple.
 Use fewer.
 In fact, the main element of any webinar should be the presenter and what they have to say — not the slides.
 If you use slides, they should be easy to read or contain a single image for the presenter to talk to.
 Remember: attendees want to hear what you have to say — not interpret your slides.